First Vision: Dating the Methodist leader's rejection of Smith

+God’s displeasure with him.
+For some time, he was evidently prepared to abandon his quest to translate the plates...
+It was about this time that Joseph began attending Methodist class meetings with his wife’s family.
+The class met on Wednesdays, usually at the home of the Reverend Nathaniel Lewis, Emma's uncle."
+Other members objected to Smith's admission, and claimed "he was a disgrace to the church, that he could not be a member of the church unless he broke off his sins by repentance, made public confession, renounced his fraudulent and hypocritical practices, and gave some evidence that he intended to reform".
+Faced with a potential disciplinary investigation, Smith withdrew his name from Methodist class membership.

+Another line of thought places Smith's rejection by the Methodist leader earlier.
+Writes Vogel: "placing Smith’s conversation with the minister in the context ofthe 1824-25 revival and the possibility that Smith actually related his 1823 and 1824 encounters with the heavenly messenger on the hill, the minister’s reaction begins to make sense.
+While the preacher would have found little to condemn in Jesus forgiving a teenager ofhis sins, he certainly would have objected to an encounter with a treasure guardian and the promise of new canon to supplant the primacy of the Bible."

 Recorded accounts of the vision

 Woodcut by J. Hoey of Joseph Smith's First Vision first published in 1873 in T. B. H. Stenhouse's book Rocky Mountain Saints.
 This is the earliest known depiction of the First Vision.

 The importance of the First Vision within the Latter Day Saint movement evolved over time.
 There is little evidence that Smith discussed the First Vision publicly prior to 1830.
 Mormon historian James B. Allen notes that:

 The fact that none of the available contemporary writings about Joseph Smith in the 1830s, none of the publications of the Church in that decade, and no contemporary journal or correspondence yet discovered mentions the story of the first vision is convincing evidence that at best it received only limited circulation in those early days.